 $__ .
 Contractor will comply with the Division of Administration State General Travel Regulations, as set forth in Division of Administration Policy and Procedure Memorandum No. 49.
 Payment will be made only on approval of _________________________________ (Name of Designee).

 (There are many payment terms that can be negotiated with the Contractor.
 Below are examples of some that are used.
 Any one or combination of these is acceptable as long as payment is tied to the Acceptance of the Deliverables.
 The terms used are illustrative only)

-Example A. Payment by Task
+Payment by Task

 The Contract resulting from this Request for Proposal shall be compensated on a firm fixed price basis with progress payments upon completion of all deliverables within a series of tasks.
 Certain tasks have been identified as payment tasks (see below).